-For 1962 and 1963 only inline 4 and 6 model engines were available.
+For 1962 and 1963, only inline 4 and 6 model engines were available.
 After the introduction of the Chevelle for 1964, Chevrolet included a V8 option to the Nova to keep it interesting to buyers seeking performance on a budget.
-As Chevrolet added a number intriguing cars to their lineup, they continued to revamp the Nova.
 In 1968 a complete redesign provided more sporty lines and a longer chassis, just one inch shorter than the Chevelle.
 Despite the minimal difference the Nova remained classified as a subcompact, while the Chevelle received a midsize label.
 The following year, 1969, saw the Chevy II name dropped, and the car became known simply as the Nova.

 The brochure headline for the 1975 Nova read, “Now it’s beautiful,” going on to claim European roots in its new look.
 This fourth generation would be the last true, rear wheel drive GM developed Novas.
-On this day in 1978 the final Chevrolet Nova left the assembly plant.
-While some 1979 Chevrolets offered a “Nova Custom” package, the name was just that.
+On this day in 1978, the final Chevrolet Nova left the assembly plant.
+While some 1979 Chevrolets offered a “Nova Custom” package, these vehicles were not Novas by model.

 A revival of the Nova badge appeared in 1985, but it was nowhere near the same vehicle as it used to be.
 This time around, Chevrolet used the Nova name on rebadged Toyota Corollas.
 The last of those vehicles would leave the assembly line on August 18, 1988.